Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 How is evidence obtained by the tribunal?

-In general, the parties submit the evidence on which they intend to rely in limine litis (at the start of the procedure).
+In general, the default rule is that the parties submit the evidence on which they intend to rely in limine litis (at the start of the procedure).
 The tribunal can order a party to produce certain evidence; however, in order to seek enforceable measures efficiently, the parties have recourse to local courts, where they can request the court’s order for production.

 What kinds of evidence are acceptable?